docker-archive/classicswarm/docs/reference/manage.md

 ---
 description: Create a Swarm manager.
 keywords: swarm, create, manage
-title: manage  — Create a Swarm manager
 ---

+# manage  — Create a Swarm manager

 Prerequisite: Before using `manage` to create a Swarm manager, establish a discovery backend as described in [this discovery topic](../discovery.md).